otacke/h5p-todo/README.md

 ### Link-Widget
 Check if link exists while it is entered

-### Leaderboard plugin for WordPress
-- Show a leaderboard below a content type (show/hide on xAPI answered)
-- Different views: full vs. next one ahead / below
-- pages for long boards

 ### xAPI for DialogCards
 No technical challenge, but modeling is tricky, especially for the repetition mode.